top of page

 Content is one of the reigning champions of marketing for the top of the funnel.
 But if you’re basing your content creation on what you feel like writing, what competitor sites are doing, or what an influencer website said was hot to write about right now – your content marketing might be in need of some help.

-Simple pop-up Web surveys or a casual email asking readers what they’d like to read more of on your site can provide you with ample content ideas to fill up your quarterly calendar.
+Simple pop-up web surveys or a casual email asking readers what they’d like to read more of on your site can provide you with ample content ideas to fill up your quarterly calendar.

-Improving conversion rates
+4. Improves conversion rates

 Every great conversion expert knows that the best performing copy and design is linked directly to the customer experience.